apollographql/federation-jvm/spring-subscription-callback/README.md

     // to allow users to still apply other interceptors that handle common stuff (e.g. extracting
     // auth headers, etc).
     // You can override this behavior by specifying custom order.
+    // You can also provide a set of HTTP headers that should be propagated to the callback responses.
     @Bean
     public CallbackWebGraphQLInterceptor callbackGraphQlInterceptor(
             SubscriptionCallbackHandler callbackHandler) {